DMVPN

 Diagram: Cisco DMVPN and NHRP.
 The source is network direction.

-The NHRP can deploy spokes with assigned IP addresses.
-These spokes can be connected from the central DMVPN hub.
+The NHRP can deploy spokes with assigned IP addresses, which can be connected from the central DMVPN hub.
 One branch router requires this protocol to find the public IP address of the second branch router.
 NHRP uses a “server-client” model, where one router functions as the NHRP server while the other routers are the NHRP clients.
 In the multipoint GRE/DMVPN topology, the hub router is the NHRP server, and all other routers are the spokes.

 Each client registers with the server and reports its public IP address, which the server tracks in its cache.
 Then, through a process that involves registration and resolution requests from the client routers and resolution replies from the server router, traffic is enabled between various routers in the DMVPN.